Palau: Politics and government

 Palau is a democratic republic.
 The President of Palau is both head of state and head of government.
 Executive power is exercised by the government, while legislative power is vested in both the government and the Palau National Congress.
 The judiciary is independent of the executive and the legislature.
 Palau adopted a constitution in 1981.

-The governments of the United States and Palau concluded a Compact of Free Association in 1986, similar to compacts that the United States had entered into with the Federated States of Micronesia and the Republic of the Marshall Islands.
-The compact entered into force on 1 October 1994, concluding Palau's transition from trusteeship to independence as the last portion of the Trust Territory of the Pacific Islands to secure its independence pursuant to Security Council Resolution 956.

 The Compact of Free Association between the United States and Palau sets forth the free and voluntary association of their governments.
 It primarily focuses on the issues of government, economic, security, and defense relations.
 Palau has no independent military, relying on the United States for its defense.
 Under the compact, the American military was granted access to the islands for 50 years.
 The U.S. Navy role is minimal, limited to a handful of Navy Seabees (construction engineers).
 The U.S. Coast Guard patrols in national waters.
+The government has agreed to host a large United States Air Force high-frequency radar station in Palau, an over-the-horizon-radar system costing well over $100 million, which is expected to be operational in 2026.